Share on Facebook

 The new normal

 It’s hard to think of life as “before COVID-19” and “after COVID-19.”
-Coronavirus has upended lives and forced millions of Canadians and people around the world out of jobs, out of apartments, and out of routines that defined their normal everyday existence.
-As we care for loved ones and friends around the world and try to make the best of this experience, we can take comfort in knowing we’re all in this together.
+These pre-social distancing photos were taken only a few months ago but feel like they were taken in a different lifetime.
+COVID-19 has upended lives and forced millions of Americans and people around the world out of jobs, out of apartments, and out of routines what they thought was their normal everyday life.
+As we care for loved ones and friends around the world and try to make the best out of this shared communal experience, we can each take comfort in knowing we’re all in this together.
 Here are just a few things to help you find the silver lining in this impossible situation.

 2 / 18